 Consider the Age of Your Tires

 When you think of how long motorcycle tires can last, age is a major factor.
 The most important thing is to learn how to check your tires to see the level of durability that’s recommended by the manufacturer.
-All motorcycle tires come with a date code imprinted into the sidewall.
+All motorcycle tires come with a motorcycle tire expiration date code imprinted into the sidewall.
 This code is a 4-digit number.
 For example, 1322 stands for the 13th week of 2022.
 For sports bikes, front tires have a maximum range of 3700 miles, with back wheels at 1800 miles.

 Shop Motorcycle Tires